aglushkov/serega/README.md

 ### Plugin :presenter

-Helps to write clear code by adding attribute names as methods to Presenter
+Helps to write clean code by using a Presenter class.

 ```ruby
 class UserSerializer < Serega